Twanthain and Twanthainese

 Diphthongs and polyphthongs

-Any vowel may follow any other vowel.
+Any vowel may follow any other vowel; duplicate vowels are equivalent to long vowels.
 Twanthainese phonotactics allow for up to 3 vowels in a syllable (triphthongs).
 These sequences' components can exhibit considerable allophony.

 Finals: